solomonyaw/solomonyaw/README.md

   </a>
 </p>

-# John Tutu Adeklo Memorial Website
+# John Tutu Adeklo Memorial Website (My grandfather)

 A digital memorial website created in honor of my late grandfather **John Tutu Adeklo (Dordor)**, a respected hunter and the first Presbyter of the E.P Church in Hlefi.